ronald-d-rogers/firebird.embedded/README.md

 Ez-pz embedding of the fantastic [Firebird SQL RDMS database](http://firebirdsql.org/).

-Simply reference Firebird.Embedded in nuget and you're good to go, the required Firebird libraries and files will automatically be copied to your output directory.
+Simply reference Firebird.Embedded in nuget and you're good to go, the required Firebird libraries and files will automatically be copied to your output directory on build.

 To start an embedded instance create a connection string like so: